Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

 for $\M, \M', \N\in \mathrm{Preshv}(X, \C)$. \item If $\M, \M'\in \mathrm{Shv}(X, \C)$, then $\mathcal{H}(\M, \M')\in \mathrm{Shv}(X, \C)$, and there is a natural isomorphism

-for $\M, \M', \N\in \mathrm{Shv}(X, \C)$. \item $\T_\mathrm{pre}$ and $\mathcal{H}$ make $\mathrm{Preshv}(X, \C)$ into a closed symmetric monoidal category (with unit the constant presheaf $U$). $\T$ and $\mathcal{H}$ make $\mathrm{Shv}(X, \C)$ into a closed symmetric monoidal category. \end{enumerate} \end{lem} \begin{proof} For (i), the same argument as in \cite[Proposition 18.2.3]{KS} applies.
+for $\M, \M', \N\in \mathrm{Shv}(X, \C)$. \item $\T_\mathrm{pre}$ and $\mathcal{H}$ turn $\mathrm{Preshv}(X, \C)$ into a closed symmetric monoidal category (with unit the constant presheaf $U$). $\T$ and $\mathcal{H}$ turn $\mathrm{Shv}(X, \C)$ into a closed symmetric monoidal category. \end{enumerate} \end{lem} \begin{proof} For (i), the same argument as in \cite[Proposition 18.2.3]{KS} applies.
 For (ii), the computation that $\mathcal{H}$ preserves sheaves is the same as in \cite[Proposition 2.2.14]{Schneiders}, and adjunction follows from the adjoint properties of sheafification.
 Part (iii) then follows immediately. \end{proof}

 \begin{lem} There is a natural isomorphism

 for $\M, \N\in \mathrm{Preshv}(X, \C)$. \end{lem} \begin{proof} This is clear from the adjunctions above. \end{proof}